williamtianqi/INTD365_GROUP/README.txt

 2. Provide 2 random sentences generated from your script, using --tree to show their derivations.

-(you can change 2, to 1 for a simple sentence rather than 2 sentences) python randsent.py -g grammar.gr -n 2 --tree
+(you can change 2, to 1 for a simple sentence rather than 2 sentences) python randsent.py -g grammar.gr -M 6 -n 2 --tree

 (ROOT (S (NP (Det (every ))